7ERr0r/jstack2devtools/README.md

 Running
 =====
-Paste your stacks.txt to the workdir
+Paste your stacks.txt to the workdir.

-Run `./jstack2devtools` and import `events.json` in your DevTools
+Run `./jstack2devtools` and import `events.json` in your DevTools.